pmda(3) — Linux manual page

 for temporary files needed by a PMDA's Install or Remove scripts.

-When used in this way, $tmp should be followed by a ``/'' and
+When used in this way, $tmp should be followed by a ``/'' and then

-within $PCP_SHARE_DIR/lib/pmdaproc.sh.
+$PCP_SHARE_DIR/lib/pmdaproc.sh.

 CAVEAT top